slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'I went to collect the few personal belongings which I held to be invaluable: my cat, my resolve to travel, and my solitude.' -- Colette*
 - value in less and the joy of missing out:
 - it’s important to spend a lot of time in nature and with the unique opportunity of discovering yourself.
 The real work is within.
 I find that people especially my age, are so distracted with things outside of themselves / needing to prove something.
-- the unfortunate culture in technology that devalues everything unrelated to militant capitalism.
-If you’re not trying to make money, what are you even doing?
+- If you’re not trying to make money, what are you even doing?
 - feel like a local celebrity: everybody knows who you are.
 You are in a city, without knowing the language, manage to go to the hostel, meet people there.
 Make your way there.
-- Life is a game of tradeoffs.
-You must eventually choose what you’re willing to trade based on what you value.
 - Don't play the government’s game.
 Instead, create a game that worked by my rules, a game I could win.
-- the paradise tax
 - find another way to derive meaning from life than working or productivity.
 When I’m out in the world, I rent my car on turo and my homes on airbnb.
 I travel hack to cover the flights.
 Promote Airbnb for travel credits.
 - That’s why I wanted to speak to Fred.
 Not because he wrote “The Soup” episode of Seinfeld.
 But because he’s still doing what he loves to do.
 And what he loves to do is constantly changing.
 - But you're choosing to be uninformed.
 I'm not choosing ignorance.
 I'm choosing to not watch wrestling.
 - My life has been a series of questions and odd experiments.
-- /r/buyitforlife
-- Since he has taken the red pill his hobbies are: working out, writing, mentoring, harem management and self improvement.
 - Organizing is not just for making your house clean or your room tidy; the end goal is to clarify your values.
-KonMari Method -> Marie kondo, perita em arrumação
 - overheard someone say in a SF cafe: "I couldn't be a doctor...it doesn't change the world enough and you don't actually earn that much.
 -->